-This chapter is only very slightly relevant to Section G4(vi) of the 2017 CICM Primary Syllabus, which asks the exam candidate to "describe the factors that affect venous oxygen saturation".
+This chapter is only very slightly relevant to Section G4(vii) of the 2023 CICM Primary Syllabus which asks the exam candidate to "describe the factors that affect venous oxygen saturation".
 No questions have ever been asked specifically about the practical uses of the SvO2, and they are highly unlikely to be asked in the future because the practice of measuring this parameter has gone out of fashion.

 The one question from the First Part papers which asked about this topic was Question 8 from the first paper of 2019.
 The specific instructions were to compare and contrast the measurement and interpretation of central and mixed venous oxygen saturations.
 A suggested answer to that question is offered here in lieu of a summary, as this could potentially have some value to the revising exam candidate, in contrast to everything else that follows.

 of Mixed Venous and Central Venous Oxygen Saturation

 Domain Central venous Mixed venous Site of sampling SVC or right atrium Pulmonary artery Measurement